wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: Good point!
 We should write "binary session types", not "session types".

-(There's a TODO for this later on, as @reviewer2 reiterates this point.)
+(There's a task for this later on, as @reviewer2 reiterates this point.)

 > Regarding the 1st line of page 2, neither of [6,43] offer Curry-Howard correspondences with for a session typed pi-calculus.
 They do use pi-calculus like syntax, but that is just a trick.
 In reality, they offer a Curry-Howard correspondence with linear functions, much like GV more honestly claims.
 Yes, the argument you use has been published before, but I think it would be really much better to try to find a fresh perspective to keep this line of work moving forward on a more solid set of assumptions and principles.